LBROCHARD/LBROCHARD/README.md

 I really like music 🎵 : listening to it, playing it, and composing some ! (🎸🎹)

-I also like vidéo games (like everybody I guess...), and I'm curently working on one with my friends  !
+I also like video games (like everybody I guess...), and I'm curently working on one with my friends  !

 I did a lot of projects for school, helped with some fantastic peoples.
 And all of them can be found on my profile page !